 Inotropic therapy is used in end-stage heart failure to help relieve and control heart failure symptoms so that you are better able to perform your daily activities.
 These medications are only used when other drugs no longer control heart failure symptoms.

-Heart pump drugs are usually given short term to patients awaiting a heart transplant.
+Heart pump drugs are sometimes given short term to patients awaiting a heart transplant.
 The risk of death rises if they are taken long term.

 Heart pump medications include:

 How Should I Take This Heart Pump Drugs?

 Inotropic therapy is first administered in the hospital where you can be closely monitored.

 Dobutamine and milrinone are IV medications administered by an infusion pump into your vein to help ensure the dose is accurate.
 These drugs may be ordered by your doctor to be given continuously or periodically over six to 72 hours, one or more times per week.